Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 -

 Tea Tray: The tea tray, or "cha pan," serves as the base for the tea ceremony.
 Designed to catch spills and excess water, it keeps the workspace clean while showcasing the beauty of the utensils and the tea itself.
 Trays often feature wood, bamboo, or ceramic construction, chosen for their durability and aesthetic appeal.
-This is a popular full tea ceremony set with a tea tray.

 -